 "Exercise is important at any age, and the younger you begin working out, the easier it is to remain physically active throughout your life," says Andrea Klemes, chief medical officer at MDVIP, a network of preventive medicine and primary care physicians in Boca Raton, Florida.

 "However, training as an adult can help reduce the risk of chronic diseases and injuries and helps us maintain our physical and cognitive function.
 And since many people begin to realize the effects of the aging when they hit middle age — such as feeling stiffer, fatiguing quicker, gaining weight, losing muscle mass and weakening of bones — being physically active at age 40 and older becomes an important component of performing many activities of daily living and maintaining quality of life."

-Another large study from the National Cancer Institute in Bethesda, Maryland showed that those who exercised for 450 minutes per week, or a little more than an hour per day, were 39 percent less likely to die prematurely than people who never exercised.
+And in another large study from the National Cancer Institute in Bethesda, Maryland, researchers showed that those who exercised for 450 minutes per week, or a little more than an hour per day, were 39 percent less likely to die prematurely than people who never exercised.

 "These telomeres shorten with time, and shorter telomeres are generally associated with illness, cancer and other disease.
 So it is not surprising that scientists all over the world are obsessed with trying to determine what can lengthen these telomeres," says Darshi Shah, a nutritional therapist and health coach.